 Most scammers use modern methods to collect this invoice.
 Traditional phishing has sat back, and hackers use social engineering these days.

-Most attackers also hijack an employee’s account and try to access email banking from mission transactions in places and plans or services.
+Most attackers also hijack an employee’s account and try to access email banking from mission transactions in places, plans, or services.
 Then, they use this information to contact vendors and fake invoices expecting new payments.

 Spotting a Fake Geek Squad Email

-You can tell that an email is from a Geek Squad scammer by spotting various red flags.
-Start doubting the authenticity of the emails if you notice any of these signs:
+You can tell that an email is from a Geek Squad scammer by spotting various signs.
+Start doubting the authenticity of the emails if you notice any of these:

 Typos and Grammatical Mistakes